 An employee who discloses information that s/he reasonably believes is evidence of illegality, gross waste or fraud, mismanagement, abuse of power, general wrongdoing, or a substantial and specific danger to public health and safety.
-Typically, whistleblowers speak out to parties that can influence and rectify the situation.
-These parties include the media, organizational managers, hotlines, or Congressional members/staff, to name a few.
+When information is classified or otherwise restricted by Congress or Executive Order, disclosures only are protected as whistleblowing if made through designated, secure channels.